Nyashavasoya/Deepfake-detection/README.md

 This will open the notebook interface in your default browser where you can run this notebook for training and evaluating purpose

-Assignment is in the documentation.md file
+## Assignment

+The detailed assignment and documentation can be found in the [Documentation.md](./Documentation.md) file.